 In accordance with the Superannuation Guarantee (SG) legislation all employers must contribute at the specified contribution levels to a complying Superannuation Fund in respect of employees and also in respect of contractors who are individuals and who are providing predominantly services of labour.
-Such contributions are required to be paid within 28 days of the end of each quarter with the final payment in respect of the 2021 tax year due by 28 July 2021, otherwise Superannuation Guarantee Charge (SGC) is payable (which is not tax deductible).
+Such contributions are required to be paid within 28 days of the end of each quarter with the final payment in respect of the 2022 tax year due by 28 July 2022, otherwise Superannuation Guarantee Charge (SGC) is payable (which is not tax deductible).

-All employers are urged to review their SG obligations and to pay the necessary superannuation contributions by 30 June 2021 (if a deduction is required in the 2021 year) and certainly by 28 July 2021 so as to avoid the SGC.
-The SG rate payable by all employers for the 2021 year is 9.5% of the employees' ordinary time earnings.
+All employers are urged to review their SG obligations and to pay the necessary superannuation contributions by 30 June 2022 (if a deduction is required in the 2022 year) and certainly by 28 July 2022 so as to avoid the SGC.
+The SG rate payable by all employers for the 2022 year is 10% of the employees' ordinary time earnings.

-The Superannuation Guarantee rate will increase to 10% from 1 July 2021 and further to 10.5% from 1 July 2022.
+The Superannuation Guarantee rate will increase to 10.5% from 1 July 2022.